Nabla Dictation

 Using Epic SmartPhrases with Nabla

-Set a voice trigger for it (e.g. “Insert lab results”).
+1. Create a new Custom Command and set a voice trigger for it (e.g. “Insert lab results”).

 Share Feedback and Transcription Errors

-You can share feedback about Nabla Dictation or transcription errors under “…” > Settings > Share feedback.
-This will allow us to retrieve valuable insight from you on how to improve this tool or which words are typically mistranscribed.
+You can share feedback about Nabla Dictation or transcription errors under “…” -> Settings -> Share feedback.
+This will allow us to retrieve valuable insight from you on how to improve this tool or which words are typically mis-transcribed.

 When you share feedback, Nabla Dictation can attach the last 2 minutes (never more) of audio used to dictate.
 This is optional and can be turned off for any feedback you share.
 Any audio that is being share is automatically de-identified before being stored on the Nabla side.